API Reference

 Parameters:

-joint_position (torch.Tensor) – The current joint position(s) to clamp.
+joint_position (Tensor) – The current joint position(s) to clamp.

 Returns: